 3. RCDC provides projects a free storage quota of up to 10 TB each on Opuntia/Sabine.
 Those quotes are made availble upon request only.
 Storage requests exceeding this capacity will be handled through individual Memorandum of Understandings between users and the PIs, and may include a monthly charge (please contact us for details).

-The Sabine cluster is the latest addition to the RCDC resources.
-A detailed description of the Sabine hardware can be found at the Sabine resource page.
-Information about the Opuntia cluster can be found Opuntia Resource description page.
+The Carya cluster is the latest addition to the RCDC resources.
+A detailed description of the Carya hardware can be found at the Carya resource page.
+Information about the Sabine cluster can be found Sabine Resource description page.